AlveElde/vclireload/README.md

 Success: VCL Group vclireload deployed
 ```

-When run for the first time, the script will prompt you to provide an API-GW endpoint, a username and a password.
-To avoid this prompt, you can set the following environment variables:
+When this script is run for the first time, you will be prompted for an API-GW endpoint, a username and a password.
+To avoid this prompt, you can instead set the following environment variables:
 ```
 VARNISH_CONTROLLER_CLI_USERNAME=<username>
 VARNISH_CONTROLLER_CLI_PASSWORD=<password>